plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 Each row now represents a random draw from a Dirichlet(1,1,1,1) distribution.
 If we were using this Dirichlet distribution as a prior for base frequencies, each row would represent one representative vector of base frequencies from our prior.
 Given the impossibility of plotting a 4-dimensional density function, it would thus be useful to use the method above to produce samples from various Dirichlet distributions to see what they imply about the distribution of base frequencies.

 To make it easier to explore the properties of Dirichlet distributions, let's put the commands you just entered into a function that can be called with different combinations of parameters.

-Copy the following into your clipboard and paste it into the R console window.
+:large_blue_diamond: Copy the following into your clipboard and paste it into the R console window.

     Dirichlet <- function(a,b,c,d) {
       x1 <- rgamma(10, a, 1)